open/close all folders

 - Played with in the Fatal Fury movie.
 Sulia Gaudeamus is a waifish healer without any fighting abilities and who's got an Psychic Link to the Big Bad (read, she's the twin sister of the guy who's got said Big Bad inside of him), but she's more of The Smart Guy of the group due to her encyclopedic knowledge of the myths behind the whole deal.
 Therefore, her insight in the plot is not necessarily related to epiphanies.

 - Mary Magdalene in Chrono Crusade, an orphan girl whose prophetic powers were so strong and overwhelming, she forgot her own childhood and name—Mary is the name given to her by the religious order who took her in.

 - In Nightschool, it's noted that "seers who are still sane are rare."
 Marina, a pixieish young seer who can't be much older than 13 or so, has to regularly take special medication in order to stay lucid, but her visions get compromised as a side effect.
 Unfortunately, her employers at the start of the series care more about receiving accurate predictions about the stock market than her mental health.
 When Marina's teacher finds this out, the employers are rightly curbstomped

-- Tiffa Adil (no, not that one) is shown numerous times predicting the future and uses this ability to drive the plot at one point.
-However just as often her (often VERY bleak) predictions are proven wrong by her boyfriend Garrod.
+- Tiffa Adil from After War Gundam X is shown numerous times predicting the future and uses this ability to drive the plot at one point.
+However just as often her (often VERY bleak) predictions are proven wrong by her Hot-Blooded boyfriend Garrod.
 The poor girl is also quite Blessed with Suck, as her future-reading powers and empathy come from her being among the very few surviving Newtypes... and are the reason why everyone pursues her.